danielmarques12/danielmarques12/README.md

 </p>

 <div align="center">
- <h4> Some features, tecnologies and services that are being used in the project: </h4>
+ <h4> Some of the features and tecnologies present in Mesavip: </h4>

   • NextJS
   • Typescript